 Archive for the ‘poultry farming in nigeria’ Tag

-This is the 35th post on this highly acclaimed poultry blog set up for the benefit of Nigerians interested in small chicken farming business and who need to have the right details.If you are a Nigerian and seeking for the information that works in the business, then you are welcome to http://www.johnayodele.wordpress.com.
+This is another of the 35 unique posts on this highly acclaimed poultry blog set up for the benefit of Nigerians interested in small chicken farming business and who need to have the right details.If you are a Nigerian and seeking for the information that works in the business, then you are welcome to http://www.johnayodele.wordpress.com.

 On January 15 2014,i wrote a post titled ‘Poultry Farming in Nigeria:The Way Forward in 2014.
 Click on http://wp.me/p11ziB-Jk for details.
 I received the mail below from Mr Micheal,a UK based Nigerian who used this blog resources to set up a 2200 layers chicken farm in the Ikorodu axis in Lagos State in Nigeria.He wrote:

 How are you today and hope all is well with you and the family?

 I just want to inform you about the good news with regards to my poultry which started operation in November 2013.
 Also to thank you for all the advice you gave before I started the poultry.
 May God continue to bless you and increase your wisdom, in the poultry industry.

 I started with 2244 day old chicks and till date , we only have 23 mortality which I’m so happy about.
 The chickens will be put in the cage next week and hope fully will soon start laying the golden eggs.
 Although its cash intensive but it is worth it, if it’s done properly because it needs somebody that is very hard working and ready to put in the effort.